Skip to content

 4. Bumps the release number by 1

-If there are missing dependencies or you need to make further changes to the stone.yaml recipe file, you can either use nano to make changes to the stone.yaml from within your terminal or you can use a code editor such as zed which is pre-installed on AerynOS.
-Guidance on how to make changes to a stone.yaml file are covered in the Create a new package recipe page.
+If there are further changes required to the stone.yaml recipe file, you can either use a text editor (such as Nano itself) or a code editor (such as Zed which is pre-installed on AerynOS) to make changes those changes.
+Guidance on how to make changes to a stone.yaml file are covered in the Creating a new package recipe page.